 At the end of any custody case or divorce case with children, the Nevada court makes a determination regarding which parent will have legal custody of the parties’ child or children and how much parenting time each parent will have with the child or children.
 Nevada child custody laws favor joint custody.
 There is a presumption that joint custody is in the best interest of the child baring any factors that may impact that decision by the judge.
 In determining which parent will have custody, the court looks to the factors set forth in NRS 125.480(4) The court shall consider and set forth its specific findings concerning, among other things:

-Attorney Gloria Petroni has over 30 years experience helping people just like you.
-She knows how important it is for parents to sit down and talk about child custody arrangements with their attorneys present.
-Even if you are not getting along with your child’s other parent, negotiating and arriving at a mutual agreement is usually more productive than fighting.
-If you can come to an agreement and avoid going to court, it is also much less expensive.
+Attorney Gloria Petroni has more than 40 years of experience helping parents work through child custody arrangements.
+With the aid of their attorneys, negotiating and arriving at a mutual agreement is usually more productive than arguing in court.
+If both parties can come to an agreement and avoid this issue going to court, it is also much less expensive.

 Child custody and visitation rights are delicate matters.
 Whether you are going through a divorce, initiating custody proceedings, or wish to modify an existing visitation or custody order we can assist you.
 When possible, a child should have a loving and supportive relationship with each parent and the home environment should be safe, stable and consistent.
 Every parent has preferences and much at stake when it comes to child custody and visitation.
 Ultimately, the court will make decisions based on the best interests of the child or children involved.
 This will always be the driving factor to consider as we help negotiate a positive child custody arrangement.